 What Does the California Fair Employment and Housing Act Require from Employers?

 California’s FEHA includes provisions that protect people against sexual harassment, but it also makes it unlawful for other types of discrimination to occur, such as those against people due to their race, religion, national origin, gender identity, and more.
-Note that sexual harassment can happen in the context of other types of discrimination, such as workplace harassment California cases.
+Note that sexual harassment can happen in the context of other types of discrimination, such as in the workplace and these are covered under the California sexual harassment laws.
 Under the FEHA, all employers have a responsibility to prevent and promptly correct any discriminatory conduct and harassment in the workplace.
-In regards to sexual harassment, employers must provide their employees with information about sexual harassment and have a written policy that indicates all protected classes of those covered by the law.
+In regards to sexual harassment, employers must provide their employees with information about sexual harassment and have a written policy that indicates all protected classes of those covered by the State of Califonia harassment laws.
 Said policy must also discuss:

 • That the law prohibits all employees, supervisors, managers, and other third parties from engaging in sexual harassment